jamesmoon2/ai/prompt_outline.md

 Shared techniques are reusable prompt enhancements that apply across both system and user prompts.
 They strengthen reasoning, improve accuracy, and introduce best practices.

 - **Chain of Thought**
   Request step-by-step reasoning to improve transparency and accuracy.
+This is less important when using reasoning models, such as Claude Sonnet 3.7 or OpenAI's ChatGPT o3.

 - **Few-Shot Examples**
   Provide examples of ideal inputs and outputs to set expectations.